EXPLAINER: The Supreme Court ruling against the NCAA - News Break

 THE NCAA’S BIG PROBLEM

 The lower court’s ruling itself is not the NCAA’s biggest headache.
-The Supreme Court’s decision also and stripped it of one of its best defenses.
+The Supreme Court’s decision also left the NCAA open to more legal challenges and stripped it of one of its best defenses.

 Justice Neil Gorsuch wrote in the majority decision that the 1984 Board of Regents case, which went against the NCAA but also gave the association some cover against antitrust law, no longer need be adhered to by courts in future cases.